mwaa/mojakwamoja/README.md

 _Moja kwa Moja is swahili meaning directly_.

 The moja kwa moja protocol enables transfer of donations directly to beneficiaries.
-Using chainlink we are able to create voice identity wallets for the beneficiaries.
-Protocol uses the beneficiary's confirmed voice to release donated funds to vendors.
+Using chainlink adapter and voice AI model, charities are able to create voice governed wallets for the beneficiaries.
+The protocol uses the beneficiary's confirmed voice to release donated funds to charity onboarded vendors.

 1. Charities are responsible for onboarding vendors who wish to distribute goods & services.
 2. Charities then onboard beneficiaries voice print to the diferent goods/services available.